yglcode/golang-oop-primitives/README.md

    - define a "abstract" base struct which embed the above "base" interface: common OO language(such as Java) use single-dispatch: methods are dynamically dispacthed based on virtual method table of the 1st (hidden) "self"/"this" argument.
 To achieve this in Go, define a "abstract" base struct which embed the above "base" interface.
 Since the default value of interface is nil, the methods in this base struct are "abstract".
    - use embedding for inheritance: extend the above abstract base struct by embedding it in outer structs.
    - use shadowing for method overriding: in outer struct, define methods with same signature as methods in "base" interface to override them.
-   - constructor pattern: define constructor function for new outer structs, in constructor, assign/override the embedded "base" interface with newly created instance, so the embedded "base" interface will take latest overriding methods.
+   - constructor pattern: define constructor function for new outer structs, in constructor, assign/override the embedded "base" interface with itself - the newly created instance, so the embedded "base" interface will take latest overriding methods.

    Let's implement the ["template methods"](https://en.wikipedia.org/wiki/Template_method_pattern) design pattern using Go.